ct-report/NL/README.md

 -------------------|---------------------------------------------------------

 \
-These are the 7 proposals, that had participated in the National Appathon.
+These were the 7 proposals, that had participated in the National Appathon.

 Proponent | Sources | References
 ----------|---------|-----------